Judicial Committee of the Privy Council: Hong Kong

 Hong Kong's court system changed following the transfer of sovereignty from the United Kingdom to China on 1 July 1997, with the Court of Final Appeal serving as the highest judicial authority of the Special Administrative Region (SAR), and (pursuant to Article 158 of the Basic Law, the constitutional instrument of the SAR) the power of final interpretation vested not in the Court of Final Appeal of Hong Kong but in the Standing Committee of the National People's Congress of China, which, unlike the Judicial Committee of the Privy Council, is a political, legislative body rather than an independent and impartial tribunal of last resort.

 Decisions of the Privy Council on Hong Kong appeals before 1 July 1997 remain binding on the courts of Hong Kong.
 This accords with the principle of continuity of the legal system enshrined in Article 8 of the Basic Law.
 Decisions of the Privy Council on non-Hong Kong appeals are of persuasive authority only.
 Such decisions were not binding on the courts in Hong Kong under the doctrine of precedent before 1 July 1997 and are not binding today.
 Decisions of the House of Lords before 1 July 1997 stand in a similar position.
 It is of the greatest importance that the courts of Hong Kong should derive assistance from overseas jurisprudence, particularly from the final appellate courts of other common law jurisdictions.
 This is recognised by Article 84 of the Basic Law.

 India

 India retained the right of appeal from the Federal Court of India to the Privy Council after the establishment of the Dominion of India.
 Following the replacement of the Federal Court with the Supreme Court of India in January 1950, the Abolition of Privy Council Jurisdiction Act 1949 came into effect, ending the right of appeal to the Judicial Committee of the Privy Council.

+The Supreme Court of India was inaugurated on 28 January 1950, at which point it took over the appellate functions from the Privy Council.